 It can take more than a year for the eye to recover from a corneal transplant, as it needs time to adapt to the new cornea.
 Because this adjustment is unpredictable, nearsightedness or astigmatism may develop.
 Even after complete recovery, prescription glasses or lenses may still be required.
 For this and other reasons (explained below), scleral lenses are the optimal choice for vision correction.

 Here at Scleral Lens and Keratoconus Center at Issaquah Eyeworks, we aim to provide the best possible vision for our patients who’ve had a corneal transplant.
-If you’ve undergone this procedure, speak with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang to determine whether scleral contact lenses are the best choice for you.
+If you’ve undergone this procedure, speak with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang to determine whether scleral contact lenses are the best choice for you.

 Understanding Corneal Transplants